 Please note that while recording with a plugged-in microphone, no system message will be heard, including if the battery level gets low, so make sure you have plenty of power or are plugged in to a power source.

-To listen to your audio notes, use the Bookshelf (key 1) to find the Notes bookshelf.
+To listen to your audio notes, use the Bookshelf (key 1) to find the Notes (SD card and/or internal memory) bookshelf.
 Press Confirm to enter the Notes bookshelf.
-Then, use the 4 and 6 keys to move fro.
+Then, use the 4 and 6 keys to move from folder to folder (Generic or another folder, see section 7.6 “Notes” to know more).
+Then, press the Pound key to enter to the desired folder, then navigate with the 4 and 6 keys to move from note to note.
 You may choose to record in MP3, WAV or FLAC file types.
 Press menu key 7 to access the Configuration menu.
 Use the 4 and 6 keys to access the item Recording and press Confirm.
 Use the 4 and 6 keys to find the recording file type.
 Then use keys 4 and 6 to choose your desired file type.

 Choosing the right recording file type, external source, and recording mode depends on the type of recording you want to do.
 For example, MP3 files allow you to record more audio than WAV files because of their smaller size, but WAV files offer a higher recording quality.
 The FLAC format is also available with the same quality of WAV, but smaller in file size.
 For MP3 files, selecting a smaller bitrate will result in smaller but lower quality files.